znoxx/tbng/doc/02-tbng-user_guide_EN.md

 ### WAN settings

 In this section, you can set up a connection to WiFi (if you are using a wireless interface), switch to another Internet channel, and also spoof the MAC-address of the network card for Internet access, if, of course, the system supports this option.
+An option to restart DNS service is available — sometimes it is required to allow correct DNS functionality after network switch/connect.

 ![WAN settings in TBNG](images/image_10.png)